Black History Archives Student Residency

 • The residency will run for a period of 8 weeks at 15 hours per week.

-• The resident’s schedule will be determined in consultation with the Collections Librarian and Archivist.
+• The resident’s schedule will be determined in consultation with the Head, Special Collections and Archives.
+Normally, the student will spend 2 days per week at the Library.

 • This is a paid student resident program.
 The rate of pay is determined using the scale established by Concordia University.
 For undergraduate students, the rate of pay is currently $17.26 per hour.
 Masters students receive $22.14 per hour and PhD students receive $29.81 per hour of work.

-• The student in residence will be supervised by the Collections Librarian and Archivist..
+• The student in residence will have the opportunity to engage with and be supported by all members of the Special Collections and Archives team.

 Eligibility